Getting Started

 - Sign-in to Courseware Learning Software to complete weekly assignments.

-- Check your CNP email and your teachers’ Google Classrooms at least three times per week.
+- Check your CNP email and your instructors’ Google Classrooms at least three times per week.

-- Communicate with teachers during online office hours for assistance.
+- Communicate with instructors during online office hours for assistance.

-- Email teachers using their CNP Schools email address.
+- Email instructors using their CNP Schools email address and your CNP School email address.

 - Complete assignments within a weekly timeframe demonstrating academic integrity.